ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 commercial enterprises and as a computing use case, we may yet end up finding frameworks which, if not actually designed for science, are made for similar purposes.
-The good news is that people problems are hard, while technology problems are (comparitively) tractable.
+The good news is that people problems are hard, while technology problems are (comparatively) tractable.
 If one or more promising development frameworks appear in the coming years, ones that allow a path from &ldquo;basic methods science&rdquo;
 to &ldquo;methods commercialization&rdquo;, other people's hard